 I’ve been friends with Kevin for a number of years now.
-A fruit of our friendship is that we both serve on The Nittany Valley Society‘s board of directors.
-Kevin’s remarks to Penn State’s board of trustees capture a lot of the spirit that animates The Nittany Valley Society’s vision for the special communities in Mount Nittany’s shadow.
+Kevin’s remarks to Penn State’s board of trustees capture a lot of the spirit that animates a vision we share for the conservation of special places:

 Hello everyone, my name is Kevin Horne and I’m the president of the Graduate & Professional Student Association.
 I like to kid Emily and Shawn that we are the oldest of the three student government associations at Penn State, with our constitution chartered back in 1951.